AppLaunch/jackie/README.md

 License
 -------

-Nuvado is Copyright © 2013 Firebase.
+Jackie is Copyright © 2013 Firebase.
 It is free software, and may be redistributed under the terms specified in the MIT-LICENSE file.